CHC43415 Certificate IV in Leisure and Health

 - Course Entrance Requirements

 - Competency Units

 - Ready to Apply?

-This qualification reflects the role of workers participating in the design, implementation and evaluation of leisure, health activities and programs for clients in residential facilities and/or in community agencies and day centres.
+Through this nationally-recognised course participants will learn vital skills in the design, implementation and evaluation of leisure, health activities and programs and become a recreational activity specialist in residential aged-care facilities and/or in community agencies and day centres.

 Graduates from the course will be qualified to work as a:

 • Community leisure officer

 CHC43415 – Certificate IV in Leisure and Health provides pathways to the following qualifications with the possibility of receiving credits.

 - CHC43015 Certificate IV in Ageing Support